smeenka/rust-examples/nucleo-G070/README.md

 To build and run this example:
 *  cargo embed --example motors_pwm

-## test_block_i2c_master test_block_i2c_slave
+## test_block_i2c_master and test_block_i2c_slave

 This test should be used with 2 (nucleo) boards with i2c connected.
-You have to check if uart is correct, as I use one nucleo board, and one board of my onw with different setting.
+You have to check if uart is correct, as I use one nucleo board, and a board  with different uart settings.
 On one board load the master test:
 *  cargo embed --example test_block_i2c_master
 On the other board load the slave test